-On November 5th, 1972, our sister Dorine was killed in a car accident 50 yards from our home in South Carver.
-She was only 18 and a freshman at the New England Baptist School of Nursing.
-She had come home for the weekend and a night we won't ever forget.
-As a result of the accident the scholarship fund was formed.
+On November 5th, 1972, our sister, our parent’s first-born daughter, Dorine, was killed in a car accident 50 yards from our home in South Carver.
+She had come home for the weekend from New English Baptist School of Nursing, where she was a freshman.
+She was only 18.
+It was a night that we will never forget.
+As a result of the accident, the scholarship fund emerged.

-In her ambition to help the community, Dorine showed compassion by organizing a 20 mile walk-a-thon.
-Mr. Sprague, a Carver resident had had an accident breaking almost every bone in his body.
+Dorine also showed compassion.
+Participating in a walk-a-thon was one event where she demonstrated this compassion.
+Mr. Sprague, a Carver resident, had had an accident, breaking almost every bone in his body.
 Dorine and other Carver teens organized this walk-a-thon to raise money for his family.
-The walk was 20 miles and hundreds came, raising money and making a difference for the Sprague family.
+The walk was 20 miles long and pledges were given to each person for each mile walked.
+Hundreds walked, and the amount collected made a huge difference for the Sprague family.

-Why is the race in Edaville?
-We Merritt's are from Carver.
-Our Dad grew up here in Edaville in the house across from the gazebo, and our Grandfather helped lay the tracks of the train.
-Dorine and Sandy both worked here and our family all rode the train every Christmas season.
-We would also come over and skate on Swan Pond during the Christmas festival - the Christmas music in the background setting the mood and giving us tons of fun.
-Our connection to the location enhances the special feeling of raising money for a loved one.
+Why Edaville?
+We Merritt’s are from Carver.
+Our Dad, Bob Merritt, grew up here in Edaville in the house across from the gazebo, and our Grandfather helped lay the tracks for the train.
+Dorine and Sandy both worked here, and we all rode the train every Christmas season.
+We would also come over and skate on Swan Pond during the festival, the Christmas music in the background setting the mood.
+Our connection to this location enhances the special feeling of raising money for a loved one.

 When I think of Dorine Merritt, I remember the wonderful times we shared as best friends in high school.
 In those days, I was fortunate to have two best friends, and Dorine was definitely one of them.
 Whether it was singing together in the chorus, hanging out at PCHS, going to the dances or proms together, or being active in Plymouth Assembly #86 Order of the Rainbow Girls, we always had fun together.
 Hers was a treasured friendship, and one I could always count on.